magento/devdocs/.github/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the [DevDocs repository](https://github.com/magento/devdocs).
 Remember to [sync your fork](https://help.github.com/articles/syncing-a-fork/) and update branches as needed.
 1. Review the [DevDocs guidelines](#contribution-guidelines).

-Note: If you use a fork instead of a branch, please set permissions to allow maintainers to edit and update the PR as described [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
+**Note:** If you use a fork instead of a branch, please set permissions to allow maintainers to edit and update the PR.
+See [Allowing changes to a pull request branch created from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) in the _GitHub documentation_.

 ## Contribute documentation